Narukane/todo-list/README.md

+# ToDoList App

-## BASIC CRUD RESTful API using Node.js,Express.js and MongoDBThis is a basic ToDo list app built using Node.js, Express.js, and MongoDB.
+This is a basic ToDo list app built using Node.js, Express.js, and MongoDB.
 It provides a RESTful API for managing tasks.

 ## Table of Contents